makersacademy/chitter-challenge/README.md

 - testing my db locally
 - many failed attempts later, I use [this repo](https://github.com/Rosa-Fox/todo-sinatra-datamapper) and [this resource](http://cheat.errtheblog.com/s/datamapper) to refactor my setup

+### 3. Writing the code

+I decided not to use TDD for this project, as it adds another level of difficulty.
+Learning this new tool is my priority, so I leave writing tests for later.

 Features:
 -------